k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_6.xx_Setup_Single_DC_multi_nodes.md

-# Fabric 6.xx + TDM 7.xx Installation 1 DC  Multi Nodes
+# Fabric 6.xx + TDM 7.xx Installation of Multi Nodes with a single DC

 ## Setup for Cassandra